 How we determine winners and distribute donated Bike Month raffle prizes: Assign participants random numbers, use Internet Random Number Generator to pick winners or hold a public drawing at a Bike to Market Saturday.
 Participants can pick up the prize at the event, it can be made available to pick up at a Planning Team office, or a Planning Team member can deliver it to them.

-How do we engage people from underrepresented areas of the community in Bike Month events: Share Save the Date and Bike Month materials with QR code to the Bike Month registration webpage with Habitat for Humanity of Champaign County Bike Rodeo participants, and at the Champaign Unit 4 School District School Supply Giveaway at Market Place Mall on Tuesday, August 6, 2024.
+How do we engage people from underrepresented areas of the community in Bike Month events: Share Save the Date and Bike Month materials with QR code to the Bike Month registration webpage with Habitat for Humanity of Champaign County Bike Rodeo participants, and at the Urbana School District #116 Back to School Night on Friday, August 15, 2025.
 Partner with Urvana, Y on the Fly, and Don Moyer Boys & Girls Club to be a part of existing events.
 Ask City of Champaign, Champaign Park District, City of Urbana, Urbana Park District, and Village of Rantoul to help coordinate an event within their jurisdiction.
 Ask Salt & Light if we can host an event for Silverwood neighborhood residents in Urbana, or join the Silverwood Block Party.
 Ask bike mechanic(s) if they will attend and do bike repairs.
 Bring incentive materials (e.g. t-shirts, reflectors, bike locks).

 In the spring, hold “Bike Into Spring” pop-up bike repair & registration events on weekday afternoons or Saturdays in underrepresented neighborhoods (e.g. Douglass Park, Garden Hills, Bristol Place, Countrybrook, Town Center, Silverwood, Lierman Neighborhood).
 Be a part of existing events whenever possible.
 Host Champaign event at a site where Spring Fling will not be, so that multiple neighborhoods will have bike events in the same year.